This Season: Chargebacks Due to Delivery Delays

 A major component to running a successful eCommerce business is fulfilment.
 All the effort and budget you spend on getting customers to click is worthless if you can’t deliver the goods on-time and in one piece.

 Delivery delays are a significant source of chargebacks.
-Some 20% of companies state that deliver delays are the most frequent chargeback source, according to a 2021 survey by fraud prevention vendor Kount.
+Some 20% of companies state that delivery delays are the most frequent chargeback source, according to a 2021 survey by fraud prevention vendor Kount.

 Of course, delivery delays became a big issue with lockdowns caused by Covid-19.
 Of the 58 percent of respondents who thought their company’s chargeback rates increased post-March 2020 in the Kount survey, 45 percent said delivery delays were the top reason.
 Additionally, 29 percent of respondents blamed interrupted supply chains as the primary source of increased chargeback rates.